 Registration of the debt

-When a liability order has been granted, the CSA or CMS can arrange for the debt to be registered in the Register of Judgments, Orders and Fines.
+When a liability order has been granted, the CSA or CMS can arrange for the debt to be registered in the sheriff court nearest to where you live.
 Registration of the debt may affect your ability to get credit in the future.

 Can you appeal against a liability order?

-The order could be set aside, for example, if you received no notice of the original proceedings or if there’s evidence of improper action by the CSA or CMS.
+An order can be set aside for example, if you received no notice of the original proceedings or if there’s evidence of improper action by the CSA or CMS.
 Get expert advice about applying for a liability order to be set aside.

 If you have to go to court for a liability order, you will have to pay court fees as well as an administration fee to the CSA or CMS.

-Once a liability order has been granted, this may result in the bailiffs taking your goods away so they can be sold.
+Once a liability order has been granted, this may result in sheriff officers taking your goods away so they can be sold.
 The proceeds will be used to pay your arrears.
-You must try to negotiate any repayment arrangements direct with the bailiffs rather than the CMS.
-However, the CMS will instruct the bailiffs not to take further action if you make a lump sum payment to pay off the arrears.
+You must try to negotiate any repayment arrangements direct with the sheriff officers rather than the CSA or CMS.
+However, the CSA or CMS will instruct the sheriff officers not to take further action if you make a lump sum payment to pay off the arrears.